JEdward7777/js-translation-helps-proxy/TESTING.md

 ## Conclusion

-The TypeScript translation-helps-proxy has **excellent test coverage** with 95.4% of tests passing.
-The 3 failing tests are due to:
+The TypeScript translation-helps-proxy has **excellent test coverage** with 98.8% of tests passing (160/162).
+The 2 skipped tests require API keys for full LLM integration testing.

-- 2 upstream server bugs (not our code)
-- 1 minor test assertion issue
+**Key Achievements:**
+- ✅ All 160 active tests passing
+- ✅ Retry mechanism resolves Cloudflare Worker cold start issues
+- ✅ `browse_translation_words` now working reliably
+- ✅ Comprehensive coverage across all four interfaces
+- ✅ Production-ready with real upstream integration

-The project is **production-ready** with comprehensive testing across all four interfaces.
+The project is **production-ready** with comprehensive testing and robust error handling.